 Day 10 – Last day of your Balearics yacht charter: Cala Figueres – Palma

 Wake up early on the final day of your Balearics yacht charter to make the most of an action-packed day!
 First stop is the Cabrera Archipelago, a chain of 19 protected islands 10km south of the mainland.
 A hotspot for scuba diving and snorkeling, frequent visits from loggerhead turtles, dolphins and whales add a real sense of excitement and wonder to exploration of the waters.
 After a morning of exotic sea-life spotting, cruise to Es Trenc.
 Drop anchor in the bay of one of the best beaches in Europe, and enjoy a final feast of fresh seafood served alfresco style.
 Savour the final hours of yacht charter life as you cruise past the dramatic cliffs of Cabo Blanco.
 Arrive in Palma in the evening, to end this memorable Balearics yacht charter experience.

 Balearics Yacht Charter Company

 212 Yachts offer many yachts for charter in Mallorca, Menorca and across the Mediterranean.
-Our experienced team work tirelessly to ensure your Balearic yacht charter is everything you dreamt of.
+Our experienced team works tirelessly to ensure your Balearic yacht charter is everything you dreamt of.
 We understand that perfection lies in the detail.
 Years of experience and a passion for our customers is what sets us apart, and makes a yacht charter with 212 Yachts extra special.
 Contact us today to explore yacht charters in the Spanish Islands, or elsewhere on the Mediterranean.

 For more information about a Balearics yacht charter, click here.